CloudCityMC/SMP/rules.md

 2) Death wishes are strictly forbidden.
 Saying terms such as, but not limited to, "kys", "go die", result in a mute.<br/>
 3) Racism/Sexual misconduct is not allowed.
 Saying stuff like "omg i hate girls, too fat" will result in mute.
 This is mostly assumed but severe conducts are immediately muted.<br/>
 4) Bypassing your mute in any way (namely irc) will result in a tempban in place of the mute time.
 E.g. if you were muted for 10 minutes and you bypassed, your remaining time will be as a tempban.<br/>
 5) Bullying is not allowed.
-Being mean to someone specifically in chat will result in a mute.<br/>
+Being mean to someone specifically in chat will result in a mute.
+No punishments will be given if players are just joking around with one another.<br/>
 6) Do not spam the chat.
 Saying 3 messages in the span of 5 seconds counts as spam.<br/>
 7) Disrespecting staff in any way, such as accusing of abuse, hacking, breaking rules, etc, will result in a mute at the staff's discretion.<br/>
 8) NO ADVERTISING!
 If an IP is said in chat, the mute AND ban chart will be bypassed and a ban will be issued.<br/>